OAuth2 Clients

 - idstring (uuid)required

-The ID of the OAuth2 client.
-It has to be unique and identical to the extension ID
+The ID of the OAuth2 Client.
+It has to be unique and identical to the Extension ID

 - humanReadableNamestringrequired

-Name of the OAuth2 client.
-It should be identical to the extension name
+Name of the OAuth2 Client.
+It should be identical to the Extension name

-- allowedGrantTypesarray of "authorization_code"required
+- grantTypesarray of "authorization_code"required

 Allowed OAuth2 grant types.
 Currently, only authorization_code (with PKCE flow) is allowed